 What is fifth disease?

-How do you get fifth disease?
+How do people get fifth disease?

 How can I find out if I am infected with fifth disease?